-CDBG files should include source documentation concerning program transactions between your community and DCA.
+CDBG-MIT files should include source documentation concerning program transactions between your community and DCA.
 The format of the filing system may vary from community to community.
 However, the basic files listed above should be maintained by all communities to ensure compliance with the conditions of grant award and facilitate day to day administration.
-In addition, for housing projects, individual contractor and case files should be maintained for each beneficiary.